PokeAPI/pokeapi/README.md

     make setup
     ```

-- Run the server using the following command:
+- Run the server on port `8000` using the following command:

     ```sh
     make serve
     ```
-    This will serve on port `8000` by default.

 ### Database setup

+To build or rebuild the database by applying any CSV file update, run

 ```sh
 make build-db